Torre del Diavolo

 Devil's Tower in Piazza della Cisterna.

 Devil's Tower (Torre del Diavolo) is a tower located in the north of San Gimignano, Tuscany, Italy, which flanks the Palazzo Cortesi.
-It is named "Devil's Tower" because of a legend in which the owner of the tower at the time returned home after a long journey, and "[was] convinced that it had grown taller, the only explanation for the phenomenon, he alleged, being that a DIY-inclined devil had been busy during his absence."
-It sets the Torture Instruments Museums (Museo della Tortura), which provides scientific presentation of this subject matter.
+It is named "Devil's Tower" because of a legend in which the owner of the tower at the time returned home after a long journey, and "[was] convinced that it had grown taller, the only explanation for the phenomenon, he alleged, being that a DIY-inclined devil had been busy during his absence".
 It is made of white calciferous rock, possessing brackets on the top of the latter portion.

+The tower houses the (Museo della Tortura), which provides scientific presentation of this subject matter.